 The picture at the beginning of this article is a picture of my daughter and I standing at the base of a young redwood.
 As I walked through the garden, I came across one of the cones, or seeds, of these massive trees.

-As I looked at this seed, the finance dork in me immediately though of retirement.
+As I looked at this seed, the finance dork in me immediately thought of retirement.
 I quickly looked at my wife and showed her the seed.
 “This would be perfect for my blog!”
 I exclaimed.
 She looked at me with a half annoyed face and walked away.
 I couldn’t help myself.
 It was so inspiring to me to see such a small see that was responsible for the largest trees on this earth.

 This is exactly how our retirement investments work.
 The hardest part is starting.
 Planting our small seeds and watching them grow into massive trees is the wonderful miracle of compound interest!

 How miraculous is it?
 For instance, say you put $100 a month away into a savings account for 30 years.
 At the end of that 30 years, you would have saved a paltry $36,000 if you left it in a savings account.
 If you invested that money and received a modest 8% interest on it, your $36,000 investment would have grown to $146,815.04 after 30 years!
-Those numbers are based off of only $100 a month…
+Those numbers are based on only $100 a month…

 Say you started saving at 20 years old and invested that $100 a month for 40 years and retired at the age of 60.
 Your $100 a month in a savings account would be worth $48,000.
 Had you invested it, it could easily have grown to $335,737.25!